 VVT stands for Variable Valve Timing.
 The VVT solenoid controls oil flow to adjust engine valve timing for better performance and fuel efficiency.

-A faulty VVT can cause rough idling, poor acceleration, and engine warning lights.
+A faulty VVT component can cause rough idling, poor acceleration, and engine warning lights.

 Common Uses of Solenoids